Unraveling Fashion: A Discussion Group on Sustainable Fashion

 Structure

-1. Introduction: The History of Sustainability
+1. Introduction: A Brief History of Sustainability and Fashion

 Led by Mary, this session examines the origins of sustainability as a concept, tracing its evolution within the context of fashion and broader societal movements.